treimers/eZ80/minos/README.md

 ## Introduction

-Embedded application can benefit from minOS multi tasking support allowing developers to structure and divide their solutions into logical parts that can be run independently and in parallel.
+Embedded applications can benefit from minOS multi tasking support allowing developers to structure and divide their solutions into logical parts that can be run independently and in parallel.

 minOS offers a task management based on task priority.
 Pre-emptive scheduling ensures the appropriate reactions to real time events and and the correct activities such as interrupt handling and task switching.